2006 Kiholo Bay earthquake: Damage

 The most severe damage caused by the earthquake was focused on the north and western sides of the island of Hawaii.
 Damage was also quite heavy on the eastern side of Maui, and minor damage spread all the way out to western Oʻahu, 170 mi away from the earthquake's epicenter.
 On the Big Island, many houses had large cracks and broken windows, and at least 61 buildings were destroyed and red-tagged by officials.
 Almost all houses in west Hawaii reported extensive internal damage but most avoided significant structural damage, the reason being that most of the buildings in the area around the epicenter of the earthquake have been built in the last few decades and are well constructed.
 Even so, over $200 million in damage occurred.

 The largest and most luxurious hotels on the Island of Hawaii also happened to be clustered within 10 mile of the earthquake's epicenter along the Kohala coast.
 The 1965 Mauna Kea Beach Hotel had its entire south end collapse, and the hotel's top floor was considered "destroyed."
-The hotel closed December 1 after a month-long inspection revealed that the building was unsafe and in danger of collapse.
+The hotel closed on December 1 after a month-long inspection revealed that the building was unsafe and in danger of collapse.
 After a $150 million renovation, the hotel had a soft reopening on December 20, 2008, and officially reopened in March 2009.
 The Hapuna Beach Prince Hotel was temporarily evacuated after the earthquake due to structural damage, broken glass and flooding caused by broken water pipes.
 The Surety Kohala Corporation assessed the structural integrity to their Kohala Ditch, which functioned as a tourist attraction for 10 years.

 Many roads and bridges collapsed or had deep cracks, and clean-up crews had to work for days to remove debris from the countless landslides.
 Many landmarks on the island were greatly affected.
 The Kalahikiola Congregational Church in Kohala was destroyed due to the collapse of the church's stone walls; the Hawi smoke stack, a relic of the old sugarcane trade, completely collapsed as well.
 The Hulihee Palace in Kailua Kona suffered extensive structural damage.
 Another popular tourist area, Kealakekua Bay, home of the white monument to Captain James Cook, was swept over by massive landslides that caused the entire bay and its surrounding areas to momentarily disappear in a thick cloud of brown dust.